-- 1. Listen to the statement I make. - 2.
-If the statement is just like you, cross the line without touching anyone and stand on the other side.
+- 1. Listen to the question I ask. - 2.
+Go to the side of the line that represents your preference.

-Make statements such as "If you have a pet, cross the room."
-A list of low-risk and high-risk statements are offered for your consideration below.
+Ask questions of "would you rather?"
+This activity should be low-risk; statements should be centered around school activities, or silly ideas, rather than deeper contemplative questions.
+The activity moves rapidly if the questions are simple and light.
+A list of questions are offered for your consideration below.
 When students have crossed the line, pause and state "Look to the left, look to the right, look across the line."
 Give students a moment, and then have the students step back to their original positions.